jorispos/conceptorsteering/README.md

 # Conceptor Steering
-Attempting to steer the behavior of a GPT-2XL model using Conceptors.
+Bravely attempting to steer the behavior of a GPT-2XL model using Conceptors.
 Inspired by recent discoveries in activation engineering/steering.

 <hr>